 - Select your subject.

-- Select a specific occupation title.
-You can browse through the occupation profile when you use the links on the left side to get information about a number of aspects of that career, such as job description, earnings, working conditions, a sample career track, and all sorts of related resources.
+- Choose a particular occupation title.
+You can browse through the occupation profile when you use the links on the left side to get information about many aspects of that career, such as job description, earnings, working conditions, a sample career track, and all sorts of related resources.

 The ‘Education’ section of all profiles comes with links to related university and college programs.

 All career profiles have printer-friendly versions.
 You can access this function if you are clicking on the icon ‘Printer Friendly’ near the page’s top on the right.

 Career Cruising is providing highly detailed school profiles for numerous 2- and 4-year colleges, universities, and career and technical schools across America.
 You can look for particular programs or classes, or use the ‘School Selector’ to discover schools that are meeting some of your criteria.

 Let’s see how it works if we use the ‘School Selector’ tool.

 - Click on the link ‘Education’ in the menu bar (top of the page).

 - In the section ‘School Selector’ (right side of the page) click the button ‘Undergraduate Schools